Netcracker/qubership-opensearch/documentation/installation-guide/README.md

 OpenSearch Service allows migration from OpenDistro Elasticsearch deployments.

-There are 2 ways for migration:
+There are 3 ways for migration:
 1. Automatic via Deploy Job (DP|APP)
 2. Manual Steps
+3. Backup and Restore

 **NOTE:** If you need to migrate from Elasticsearch 6.8 cluster to OpenSearch please follow the [Migrate from Elasticsearch Service](#migrate-from-elasticsearch-68-service).